 Many Ways of Directing a Film: Teaching the ‘Modes of Creative Practice’

 Dominic Lees.

+Semerdjev, Mello et al. 2019.
+21st Century Film, TV and Media School Book – Volume 2: Directing

 The ideas in this chapter spring from a simple observation, that the title ‘Film Director’ does not tell us much about the rich and varied nature of this profession - it is a little like using the term ‘Artist’ without the multiple subcategories of painter/sculptor/illustrator/printmaker…Yet only occasionally do we hear closer definitional terms for a film director, such as the labels actors’ director or action director - hesitant attempts to acknowledge the huge range of roles, and the types of creativity, encompassed by this profession.